Blueshift has an array of filters that you can use to create segments that target the right users based on specific features and attributes.

 - Recent location (city/state/country)

-You can segment not only based on a user’s past behavior, but also by various predictive scores.
-Blueshift’s predictive scores can help you find users with a high or low likelihood of completing various actions in the conversion funnel and the user lifecycle.
+You can segment not only based on a customer's past behavior but also by various predictive scores.
+Blueshift’s predictive scores can help you find customers with a high or low likelihood of completing multiple actions in the conversion funnel and the customer lifecycle.

-Users often have affinities towards different sections of the catalog available on your website.
+Customers often have affinities towards different catalog sections available on your website.
 Blueshift computes user affinities based on behavioral & transactional data and keeps the affinity scores updated in near real-time.
 You can easily use this user affinity data when you create segments.

-Predictive Channel Optimization (Messaging channel affinity) is an advanced capability for marketers on the Blueshift platform to automate finding the right messaging channel for each user using cutting edge AI algorithms.
-The algorithms look at the sum total of user activity on each messaging channel, opens, clicks and downstream engagement metrics like number of sessions, time spent on sites and apps and recency of engagement, to learn for each individual user, what channel they are most likely to engage on.
+Predictive Channel Optimization (Messaging channel affinity) is an advanced capability for marketers on the Blueshift platform to automate finding the right messaging channel for each customer using cutting-edge AI algorithms.
+The algorithms look at the total customer activity on each messaging channel, opens, clicks, and downstream engagement metrics like the number of sessions, time spent on sites and apps, and recency of engagement to learn for each customer what channel they are most likely to engage on.

 The following affinity types are available: